2013 Spring Fish Count @ Nequasset

 - Leave your completed data sheet and other equipment in the plastic tub, and return to the fish house.

-- To avoid spooking the fish, wear dull-colored clothing (not orange or red), stand still and try not to cast a shadow on the stream.
+- To avoid spooking the fish, wear dull-colored clothing, stand still and try not to cast a shadow on the stream.

 - Polarized sunglasses will help you see the fish better.